Select Page

 Jack Swain is the newest president of the New Jersey Council of County Vocational-Technical Schools (NJCCVTS).
 As superintendent of Salem County Vocational Technical School District, he has spent the last 13 years immersed in career and technical education (CTE) and seeing its value firsthand in each student’s success story.

-In his new role with the Council, he looks forward to celebrating the value with a broader audience and working with fellow county vocational-technical school leaders to pool and implement ideas for strengthening career education across the state.
+In his new role with the Council, he looks forward to celebrating the value with a broad audience and working with fellow county vocational-technical school leaders to pool and implement ideas for strengthening career education across the state.

 “I will be advocating for vocational education, with a focus on growing our capacity to serve even more students,” said Swain.
 “Our schools should be accessible to every student who wants to enroll, but we do have limits on space and resources to make that happen.”